 Blue Lagoon

-I chose the Standard Package ($75 USD in summer) which includes entry fee and a silica mud mask.
-That being said, if I could do it all over again I’d choose the Comfort package which includes entry, a mask, towel, drink and an algae mask.
+I chose the Standard Package ($75 USD in summer) which includes an entry fee and a silica mud mask.
+That being said, if I could do it all over again I’d choose the Comfort package which includes entry, a mask, towel, drink, and an algae mask.
 Hellooo, spa day!
-Between the swim-up bar, silica masks and easy booking options, I can’t choose my favorite part about the Blue Lagoon.
+Between the swim-up bar, silica masks, and easy booking options, I can’t choose my favorite part about the Blue Lagoon.
 I’d go with Option D) All of the above.

 Reykjavic Eats